 Flybar Super Pogo 2 - Pogo Stick 90 - 200 Lbs Review

 The Flybar Super Pogo 2 pogo stick is a great transition stick from beginner pogo sticks to big air pogo sticks.
-The Super Pogo 2 has a classic steel spring, which can make it more reliable and less likely to break.
+The Super Pogo 2 has a classic steel spring, making it more reliable and less likely to break.
 Durability is also one of the Super Pogo 2's stronger points, and the Pogo 2 can last for many years.
 I have rarely ever heard of the Super Pogo 2 breaking or falling apart in any way.
-The price of the Super Pogo 2 pogo stick also makes it attractive, as it costs much less than some of the more advertised pogo sticks, such as the Flybar 1200.
+The Super Pogo 2 pogo stick's price also makes it attractive, as it costs much less than some of the more advertised pogo sticks, such as the Flybar 1200.

 Final Thoughts: In all honesty, the Super Pogo 2 is probably my favorite stick out there.
-The Super Pogo's durability is incredible, it achieves pretty awesome height, and is the perfect weight.
-Unless you are a beginner, I would strongly suggest the Super Pogo 2 as a valuable choice for any user.
+The Super Pogo's durability is incredible; it achieves a pretty awesome height and is a perfect weight.
+Unless you are a beginner, I would strongly suggest the Super Pogo 2 is a valuable choice for any user.

 Flybar Foam Master Pogo Stick 80 - 160 Lbs Review

 I have had the Foam Master for a long time, and it is my favorite pogo stick.
 It bounces high enough so that tricks can be performed on it if needed, but not so that the pogo stick is unsafe to use for smaller children.
 Perhaps my favorite part of the Foam Master is its foam covering.
-This gets rid of the pain that you get on the inside on your legs when using other pogo sticks without a foam covering.
+This eliminates the pain you get on the inside of your legs when using other pogo sticks without a foam covering.

-This pogo stick is more suited for children and teens as it does not allow for adjustability with the weight of the user.
+This pogo stick is more suited for children and teens as it does not allow for adjustability with the user's weight.
 However, I have known many adults who have used the Foam Master pogo stick with ease.
 Overall, I would recommend this pogo stick to anyone, both the experienced and inexperienced.

 Flybar Super Pogo Pogo Stick 120 - 210 Lbs Review

-The Super Pogo 1505 pogo stick is not built for children, or lighter people.
-It can support almost all adults and teens, and is a great pogo stick for those older pogo-stickers who are unable to use the smaller, children-oriented pogo sticks.
-The Super Pogo is also one of the best pogo sticks for providing a workout, and will have you in shape in no time.
+The Super Pogo 1505 pogo stick is not built for children or lighter people.
+It can support almost all adults and teens and is a great pogo stick for those older pogo-stickers who cannot use the smaller, children-oriented pogo sticks.
+The Super Pogo is also one of the best pogo sticks for providing a workout and will have you in shape in no time.
 Its considerable air time will allow you to perform all the tricks you want, for those more serious users.

 Vurtego V4 Pro Pogo Stick Review

-Ian Britt started campaign on Kickstarter on July 10, 2015 for The World’s Most Advanced Adult Pogo Stick and raised $109,547
+Ian Britt started a campaign on Kickstarter on July 10, 2015, for The World’s Most Advanced Adult Pogo Stick and raised $109,547

-It is simply designed.
-It's an empty chamber and at the bottom is the V4 air piston.
-The impact of hitting the ground causes the piston to be pushed up into the chamber compressing the air inside.
-The design is almost exactly how a regular metal spring but V4 has been manufactured with extreme precision to ensure that it holds air properly.
-The goal was to create the sensation on jumping on a trampoline.
+It is designed.
+It's an empty chamber, and at the bottom is the V4 air piston.
+The impact of hitting the ground causes the piston to be pushed up into the chamber, compressing the air.
+The design is almost exactly how a regular metal spring, but V4 has been manufactured with extreme precision to ensure that it holds air properly.
+The goal was to create the sensation of jumping on a trampoline.
 The V4 is softer and more controllable than most pogo sticks giving you the ability to do anything you want, whether that’s jumping over cars or just a couple inches off the ground.